michaeljklein/lorentz-contract-param/docs/morleyLanguage.md

 In Michelson, all letters in all instructions must be CAPITAL and all letters in types and type constructors must be lowercase.
 In Morley, one can also use lowercase letters in instructions.
+For example, `ABS` and `abs` are both valid names of the same instruction.

 Types and type constructors can start with a capital letter (like in Haskell).
+For example, both `Unit` and `unit` are valid names of the unit type.

 ## Macros and Type synonyms